The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$: Introduction

+established in \cite{HuCMP 2008,HuZhang2014,Zhang phd 2007}, we are able to achieve the nested embedding of the Drinfeld realization within the RLL realization.
+This way contributes an algebraic proof for the celebrated Ding-Frenkel Isomorphism Theorem.

-Second, when we try to give its FRT presentation, we discover and prove a fact which is different from the type $A$ case.
+\textbf{1.4}\; This paper in dealing with $(r, s)$-deformation businesses mainly contains following highlights.
+First, when we try to give its FRT presentation, we discover and prove a fact which is different from the type $A$ case.
 That is, for type $B$, in the upper triangular matrix $L^+$ (used in the $RLL$ formalism), the two regions concerning the anti-diagonal are distributed symmetrically with two quantum Lyndon bases of $U_{r,s}^+(\mathfrak{so}_{2n+1})$ defined by two kinds of different manners (see Definitions \ref{def Lynbas} \& \ref{def auto} \& Theorem \ref{thm Lyn}).
 From Definition \ref{def Lynbas}, Proposition \ref{prop recurrence}, Remark \ref{rmk Lyn decomp} in subsection \ref{subsec intrinsic}, one sees that the precise expression of quantum Lyndon bases, especially the bracketing rule, is actually regulated by the $RLL$ relations intrinsically.
 That means via the $RLL$ defining approach, we obtain {\it a criterion for defining the quantum Lyndon bases} via the word-formation regulated by the $RLL$ formalism.
 The same phenomenon happens for the lower triangular matrix $L^-$.
 In previous studies on one-parameter quantum algebras, the coefficients $\ell_{ij}^\pm$ in the matrix $L^\pm$ of $RLL$-formalism were all just treated as formal generators (No such descriptions can be found in the existing literature, e.g., \cite{Klimyk}).

-Third, we provide an algebraic proof of the Ding-Frenkel Isomorphism Theorem, replacing the Ding-Frenkel's expository analytical one (\cite{Ding CMP 1993}).
-The three main steps can be found in subsection 1.3.
+Secondly, we provide an algebraic proof of the Ding-Frenkel Isomorphism Theorem, replacing the Ding-Frenkel's expository analytical one (\cite{Ding CMP 1993}).
+The four main steps can be found in subsection 1.3.